-Even where it is established that the council has been negligent or otherwise legally responsible for damage to your contents, the measure of our legal liability will normally be limited to the value of your contents after wear and tear has been taken into account.
-Most insurances that you effect yourself will normally be settled on a "new for old" basis.
+Even where it is established that the council has been negligent or otherwise legally responsible for damage to your contents, the measure of our legal liability will normally be limited to the value of your contents after wear and tear have been taken into account.
+Most insurances that you affect yourself will normally be settled on a "new for old" basis.

 The council has arranged for a new for old home contents insurance pay as you go scheme (PDF, 170kb), on a new for old basis, which has been specially designed for tenants and leaseholders.

-Further information on this scheme is available from your local area housing office by emailing firstname.lastname@example.org or by phone to 0845 601 7007.
+Further information on this scheme is available from your local area housing office by emailing email@example.com or phoning 0845 601 7007.

 Fraud detection and exchange of information